TechShowcase/builtwithanalog/CONTRIBUTING.md

 ## Adding a Project

-If the issue you are working on is an approved request for adding a new project to be featured in BuiltWithAngular, follow these steps:
+If the issue you are working on is an approved request for adding a new project to be featured in BuiltWithAnalog, follow these steps:

 1. Make sure that an issue exists for the project and it has been approved by looking for the `approved` label on the issue.